 Dutch Baby Pancakes Batter

 The first thing to do is make the batter for the pancake.
-For best results, the batter should rest for 20-25 minutes after blended.
+For best results, the batter should rest for 20-25 minutes after blending.
 Resting gives the flour time to absorb the liquid better, resulting in a better texture.
-Combine the eggs, milk, flour, sugar, and vanilla in a blender or food processor.
+Combine the room-temperature eggs, milk, flour, sugar, and vanilla in a blender or food processor.
 Set it aside as you heat up the skillet.
 If you don’t have a blender, you can mix the batter by hand.
 But, you may not get out all the lumps.

 How it Looks Directly Out of the Oven – Puffy and Beautiful!